 It’s an HTTP status code error usually on the server’s side which indicates that there’s something wrong with the connectivity.
-Instead of specifics, you will be suggested a list of what could have gone wrong by your browser.
+Instead of specifics, a suggestion of a list is given to you of what could have gone wrong by your browser.

 You Can Fix this too: Fix ERR_SPDY_PROTOCOL_ERROR in Chrome

 How to Fix 500 Internal Server Error?